Cancellation Process in SaaS: 6 Cancellation Flow Examples to Reduce Churn

 5. Zoom’s cancellation flow

-Zoom is now synonymous with online video communications, especially since companies have transitioned to a remote setup these past few years.
+Zoom is now synonymous with online video communications, especially since companies have transitioned to a remote setup over the past few years.

 Below are the steps Zoom takes in its cancellation flow: